 We're able to leave our battery charger OFF and charge only with solar power, which keeps our electric costs lower than ever.
 If it sounds crazy to raise and lower your panels so often, it's only because the typical mindset (including ours) has always been to tilt them only when boondocking for extended periods of time in the winter months.
 Now, we tilt them whenever it suits us, because it's so easy!

 SolaRVector is a game changer, and we'll never think of tilting our solar panels as a big decision again.
 We do it anytime it's beneficial, which is a lot more often than we expected

 Eric and Shari

 One of our goals was to rely on solar power as much as possible, and we learned that solar panels generate a lot more power when they're facing the sun.
-We've had eight SolaRVector systems for more than a year now, and I can't begin to tell you how nice it is to NOT have to climb on and off the roof every time I want to raise, or lower our solar panels.
-Not having to manually tilt them means I make a lot fewer risky trips up and down that ladder.
+We've had eight SolaRVector systems for several years now, and I can't begin to tell you how nice it is to NOT have to climb on and off the roof every time I want to raise, or lower our solar panels.
+Not having to manually tilt them means I make a lot fewer risky trips up and down that ladder

 One of the neatest things about SolaRVector is that they automatically lock when you lower them.
-When it's time to travel, or when it gets really windy, you just push the down button and they lock in the down position, and that locking mechanism is strong.
+When it's time to travel, or when it gets really windy, you just push the down button and they lock securely in the down position, and that locking mechanism is strong!
 We never worry about wind gusts lifting, or damaging our panels.
 To unlock them, all you do is push the up button.
-It couldn't be any simpler.
+It couldn't be any simpler

 Those guys at SolaRVector really know what they're doing.
 Thank you SolaRVector for giving us a quality product that works!